uptonking/note4yaoo/dev/lib-state-signal-community.md

   - Updating mutable refs outside the React render cycle go brrrrrrrrr
 - https://twitter.com/mweststrate/status/1631200674313641984
   - My expectation is that signal based solutions will eventually evolve into nested signals (signals containing signals) which will be either a bit clunky, or land on a Vue/MobX like object model.
+  - MobX abstracts away the signal model by largely pushing it into the object model, so that optimisations come for free or with very little overhead, without requiring a lot of syntactical sugar or surprising semantics (imho).
+(And without needing a compiler step)
+- It's probably circular.
+We were really heavy on proxies(we call the Stores) early days and Signals were advanced API.
+But after Hooks and there was this shift in our community hard to them

 - The problem with immutability in modern fws is that JS doesn't have intrinsic support for it.
 Hence when using immutability with JS we get more overhead and less benefits.
 That said, the biggest problem with signals is that JS doesn't have intrinsic support for reactivity either.
 - How would you imagine such intrinsic support for either immutability/reactivity?